During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 By comparison, Thailand generally allows local blockchain startups to create coins and operate freely.

-We expect Thailand’s trend of rising cryptocurrency usage will continue.
+We expect the use of crypto in Thailand will continue.
 The government will probably remain more flexible towards digital assets than most other countries in Southeast Asia as well.

 Buying Real Estate in Thailand